Science internship program

-If you are successful or approved for an internship, we will send you the Student Internship Schedule, Student Deed Poll, Student Insurance and Student Application for Enrolment Change forms for completion.
+If you are successful or approved for an internship, we will send you the Student Internship Schedule, Student Deed Poll, and Student Application for Enrolment Change forms for completion.
 Final approval is conditional on you finding an ANU supervisor.

 4. Complete documentation